 Adjusting A Front Derailleur On Mountain Bike- Is It Necessary?

 It is a necessity for mountain bicycling enthusiasts because it makes sure that the chain is moving smoothly in between the chainrings.
-This ensures silky shifting.
 Your chain will not rub against the derailleur.
 It will also not get caught up between the chainrings.
-In short, you will not have to get off your bike to fix things every now and then.
+In short, you will not have to get off your bike to fix things now and then.
 Instead, you can enjoy an uninterrupted trip on your bike.

-A smooth shifting will also ensure that you maintain a constant pedaling rhythm.
+A smooth-shifting will also ensure that you maintain a constant pedaling rhythm.
 This way you can improve your riding performance on steep terrains.
 On the other hand, a misadjusted front derailleur will not deprive you of these experiences but will also cause wear and tear to your chain and chainrings.
-It may also affect your other bike components which can be a huge problem.
+It may also affect your other bike components which can be a problem.